James Jurin

-James Jurin FRS FRCP (baptised 15 December 1684 – 29 March 1750) was an English scientist and physician, particularly remembered for his early work in capillary action and in the epidemiology of smallpox vaccination.
+James Jurin (baptised 15 December 1684 – 29 March 1750) was an English scientist and physician, particularly remembered for his early work in capillary action and in the epidemiology of smallpox vaccination.
 He was a staunch proponent of the work of Sir Isaac Newton and often used his gift for satire in Newton's defence.
+In 1716 he was present—along with Newton, Robert Smith, William Whiston, and Edmund Halley—when Martin Folkes proposed the black Jamaican Francis Williams for fellowship of the Royal Society.

 Early life

 Jurin's father was John Jurin, a London dyer.
 His mother was John's wife Dorcas Cotesworth.
 He was educated at Christ's Hospital where he won a scholarship to Trinity College, Cambridge, graduating BA in 1705, and being elected fellow the following year.
 Becoming the protégé of the master of Trinity, Richard Bentley, Jurin became tutor to Mordecai Cary, travelling with him internationally.
 Jurin achieved his MA in 1709 and became headteacher of the Royal Grammar School, Newcastle.
 Jurin became a frequent public speaker on mathematics and the work of Sir Isaac Newton.
 Jurin returned to Cambridge in 1715 to study medicine, becoming MD the following year and establishing a successful practice in London and Tunbridge Wells.
 In 1722, he lectured on anatomy to the Company of Surgeons.
 From 1725 to 1732 he worked as a physician at Guy's Hospital, thereafter becoming a governor of the hospital.
 In 1724, Jurin married Mary Douglas, née Harris (died 1784), wealthy widow of Oley Douglas, and they had five daughters and one son.